mikeolivotto/happy-seizure/_posts/2010-08-12-things-cartoons-have-taught-me.md

   </p>
 </div>

-And a bit of trivia for you all (except mum and dad who knew all too well how much of a retard kid I was), when I was real young I wanted oh so badly to become a palaeontologist.
+And a bit of trivia for you all (except mum and dad who knew all too well how much of a dumb kid I was), when I was real young I wanted oh so badly to become a palaeontologist.
 And if you don’t know what that is, it’s this guy:

 <div style="width: 490px" class="wp-caption aligncenter">
   <a href="http://img.photobucket.com/albums/v236/mikezero/north%20america%202010%20and%20beyond/IMG_2354.jpg"><img class=" " title="palaentologist" src="http://img.photobucket.com/albums/v236/mikezero/north%20america%202010%20and%20beyond/IMG_2354.jpg" alt="" width="480" height="360" /></a>